-The Trojan-PSW:W32/OnlineGames family is quite large.
-Variants in this family are designed to steal confidential information from players of popular online games, such as World of Warcraft.
+Trojan-PSW:W32/OnlineGames is a large family of malware designed to steal confidential information from players of popular online games, such as World of Warcraft.

 After installation the trojan locates the Explorer.exe process, drops a DLL from its body onto a hard drive and injects the dropped DLL into the Windows Explorer process.
 Note that unlike the main trojan's file, the DLL is dropped into the Windows System folder.
 The dropped DLL is the main spying component.